Tougher mathematical puzzles for stronger solvers

 An A×B×C rectangular block has been divided into ABC unit cubes.
 Some of these cubes have faces on the surface of the block, while others are entirely interior.
 Show that for any positive integer N there is a block with N times as many interior cubes as surface cubes.
 Find the dimensions of such a block having the smallest volume.

 Solved by: Nick McGrath, P.M.A.
-Hakeem, Claudio Baiocchi, Arthur Vause, Ender Aktulga
+Hakeem, Claudio Baiocchi, Arthur Vause, Ender Aktulga, Kaustuv Sengupta

 Find all integers N for which the expression